Venezuela Flag

 Margarita Island

-Margarita Island, a piece of paradise in the Carribean belonging to Venezuela, is very popular with foreigners.
-It lies off the northern coast of Venezuela, and is the most southerly of all the Carribean islands.
+Margarita Island, a piece of paradise in the Caribbean belonging to Venezuela, is very popular with foreigners.
+It lies off the northern coast of Venezuela, and is the most southerly of all the Caribbean islands.
 Its location means that it is out of the hurricane belt and offers low humidity and low rainfall.
 A duty free status was granted in 1966 and then upgraded to free port status in 1976.
 Transport is via Caracas international airport, or by modern ferries.

-The whole process of registering a property in Venezuela can be completed in around 33 days.
+The whole process of registering a property in Venezuela can be completed in around 38 days.

 Footnotes to Transaction Costs Table

-The round trip transaction costs include all costs of buying and then re-selling a property ' lawyers' fees, notaries' fees, registration fees, taxes, agents' fees, etc.
+The round trip transaction costs include all costs of buying and then re-selling a property ´ lawyers´ fees, notaries´ fees, registration fees, taxes, agents´ fees, etc.